muziejus/media-history-of-nyc/sections/assessment.md

 précis of the essay (up to 600 words) is due by 23:59 on 9 Dec.
 It should model the essay in miniature—a prose outline, illustrating the essay’s structure, context, and argument.
 We will discuss the précis in class.
 The final version of the essay should be 1700–2000 words long.
+I am looking for the same things as above, but also expect a richer critical vocabulary as you investigate your topic of choice.